 I recently had a St. Louis Cardinals inspired design picked up to be printed on a shirt1 on the site Cotton Bureau.
-Setting me up for 14 days of the ups and downs in the wonderful world of internet marketing.
+Setting me up for 14 days of the ups and downs in the wonderful world of marketing a shirt online.

 For those that don’t know how Cotton Bureau works, users submit a design, and if deemed up to snuff Cotton Bureau will offer it on their site.
 But there’s a catch.
 The shirt has to sell at least 12 to get printed and at least 25 for the designer to get paid.

 My shirt is in the final 36 hours of it’s life.
 So far I’ve had some ups and a lot of downs trying to get my shirt in front of potential buyers.
 Here’s what I’ve learned.

 Update: The shirt sale is over.
 Below you’ll see my thoughts on marketing a shirt online to the tune of 30 sales.

 Any social media service you use.
 Put your shirt on it.
 Try to use relevant hash tags.
 My primary outlet was Twitter.
 My personal Twitter audience isn’t all sports fans, but there’s a mix of design in there too.
 Luckily I’ve run a Cardinals podcast with friends for awhile so I had another sports based account with 400-ish followers.